realA10001986/Dash-Gauges/README.md

 >If you wish for your device to remain in AP-mode, please select a suitable WiFi channel on the Config Portal's "WiFi Configuration" page.
 See [here](#-wifi-channel).

-> In AP-mode, the Remote can switch off WiFi to save power.
+> In AP-mode, the Dash Gauges can switch off WiFi to save power.
 See [here](#wifi-power-saving-features).

 #### &#9654; Home setup with a pre-existing local WiFi network